 MSU Extension Cherries News

-Spotted wing Drosophila numbers are increasing in southwest Michigan; protect susceptible crops where they are detected.
+Spotted wing Drosophila numbers continue to rise across the monitoring network.
+Protect susceptible crops where they are detected.

 Posted on August 26, 2014 4:32pm by Julianna Wilson

 Summer fruit harvest continues and grapes are in veraison.

 Posted on August 26, 2014 9:22am by Mark Longstroth